code-423n4/docs/awarding/incentive-model-and-awards/historical-info.md

 ## Partial credit duplicates prior to April 2024

-For audits that started before April 30, 2024, the math for partial-credit duplicates was handled as described below.
+For audits that started after October 13, 2022 and before April 30, 2024, the math for partial-credit duplicates was handled as described below.

 Let's first review an example of a duplicate group *without* partial findings.